 An organisation’s front and back office functions are fundamental to any great customer experience.
 That’s why it’s critical to keep both front and back office operations running smoothly and effectively.
-Yet, in many businesses, there is often some overlap and confusion over what defines the roles of a front office and back office, making it difficult to prioritise an area for greater efficiency and productivity.
+Yet, in many businesses, there is often some overlap and confusion over what defines the roles of a front office and back office, making it difficult to prioritize an area for greater efficiency and productivity.
 Have no fear, we’ll review the definitions of and use cases for the essential components of a business – the front office and the back office.

 What is the front office?